Preston Road tube station: Decorations

 The horticultural displays on the platform have won many awards over the years, but fell into disrepair for some years.
-With the current refurbishment of the station the floral decorations have since been revived, providing a cheerful touch of colour and a point of interest to entertain the traveller in the wait between trains.
+With the current refurbishment of the station the floral decorations have since been revived.

 Services

+Preston Road station is on the Metropolitan line in London fare zone 4.
+It is between Northwick Park to the north and Wembley Park to the south.

 The off-peak service in trains per hour (tph) is: